vtien/podcast-trailer-generation/README.md

 * Refactor training code (chunk_train and chunk_info_text function similarly)

 * Initialize model and tokenizers (time-intensive steps that can occur prior to prediction) when docker container is spun up, as opposed to when prediction endpoint is hit

+## Reflections

+In the end, implementing an approach detailed in a paper ended up being more time consuming than expected and possibly a little too involved for the time scope of this project with the other requirements in mind.
+Looking back, a simpler approach could have left more time for these other components, as well as most significantly, to increase model performance to a satisfactory level.